-We will use all of the net proceeds from this offering (including net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million, (iii) pay the H&W Cash Merger Consideration of approximately \$23.3 million and (iv) acquire approximately \$38.5 million of LLC Units from certain Pre-IPO LLC Members, including Anthony Geisler, our Chief Executive Officer, at a purchase price per LLC Unit equal to the initial public offering price of Class A common stock.
-We will acquire an additional \$15 million of LLC Units (based on an assumed initial public offering price of \$15.00 per share of our Class A common stock, the midpoint of the estimated price range set forth on the cover page of this prospectus) from an affiliate of Anthony Geisler, our Chief Executive Officer, if the underwriters exercise their option to purchase additional shares of Class A common stock in full.
+We will use all of the net proceeds from this offering (including a portion of the net proceeds received if the underwriters exercise their option to purchase additional shares of Class A common stock in full), together with the \$200 million in proceeds we expect to receive from the sale of Convertible Preferred to (i) acquire newly issued Preferred Units and LLC Units (at a price per LLC Unit equal to the initial public offering price per share of Class A common stock after deducting underwriting discounts and commissions), (ii) purchase all of the shares of LCAT from LCAT shareholders for approximately \$154.2 million and (iii) pay the H&W Cash Merger Consideration of approximately \$11.7 million.
+We will acquire an additional \$9.0 million of LLC Units from an affiliate of Anthony Geisler, our Chief Executive Officer, if the underwriters exercise their option to purchase additional shares of Class A common stock in full.

-We will cause Xponential Holdings LLC to use the proceeds from the issuance of LLC Units and Preferred Units to us (i) to repay approximately \$125.5 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay approximately \$8.7 million in contingent consideration liabilities related to the CycleBar acquisition, including accrued interest, (iii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iv) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (v) \$9.3 million for working capital.
+We will cause Xponential Holdings LLC to use the proceeds from the issuance of LLC Units and Preferred Units to us (i) to repay approximately \$115.4 million of outstanding borrowings under our Term Loan, including prepayment penalties, (ii) to pay fees and expenses of approximately \$6.7 million in connection with this offering and the Reorganization Transactions, (iii) to pay approximately \$20.5 million in the Class A-5 Unit Redemption for the Class A-5 Units redeemed from certain of the Continuing Pre-IPO Members, including affiliates of Anthony Geisler, our Chief Executive Officer and (iv) \$3.5 million for working capital.
 The Term Loan that will be repaid in connection with this offering bore interest at a per annum rate of, at our option, either (a) the LIBOR Rate (as defined in the Credit Agreement) plus a margin of 6.50% or (b) the Reference Rate (as defined in the Credit Agreement) plus a margin of 5.50%, and would have matured on February 28, 2025.

-Xponential Holdings LLC will not receive any proceeds from the purchase of LLC Units from any Pre-IPO LLC Members, the purchase of the shares of LCAT from LCAT shareholders or the payment of the H&W Cash Merger Consideration.
+Xponential Holdings LLC will not receive any proceeds from the purchase of the shares of LCAT from LCAT shareholders or the payment of the H&W Cash Merger Consideration.